sherzodcode/diary-API/readme.txt

 It's 22:23.
 Today i truly started my adobe ilustrator journey.
 These days i couldn't code.
 But In Sha Allah i'm gonna fix that.
+I have so much ntp learn and earn.
+I really need to find a job until summer.
 //////////

 //////////